 Circulation Issues: It is important to keep blood and oxygen flowing to all parts of the body.
 However, many people with bad circulation find that their scalp cells die, which means that hair will stop growing.
 Therefore, it is important to stimulate your blood circulation and maintain proper levels of iron in your body.
-Iron deficiency is called anemia, and without iron, you are unable to produce red blood cells.
+Iron deficiency is called anaemia, and without iron, you are unable to produce red blood cells.
 Along with iron, it is important to stimulate the surface of the skin itself, which draws blood to the area and stimulates hair growth and life in the follicle cells.
 Scalp massage is one of the best ways to create this beneficial blood flow.
-However, if your hair loss tends to come in clumps when your hair is rubbed (with a brush or while shampooing your hair), you might not want to massage your hair too often, since you will exacerbate the hair loss.
+However, if your hair loss tends to come in clumps when it is rubbed (with a brush or while shampooing your hair), you might not want to massage too often, since it will only exacerbate the hair loss.

 Vitamin and Mineral Deficiency: As mentioned above, iron can be a dangerous element to be lacking in your body if you are suffering from hair loss.
 However, an even more important element in hair health is actually vitamin B. A specific form of vitamin B, called biotin, is extremely important in the growth and health of the hair.
-You must keep appropriate amounts of biotin in your body.
+This is why there should always be appropriate amounts of biotin in your body.
 Most women find this to be the most successful remedy for hair loss, often seeing an increase in hair growth and a clear stop to hair loss.

 Jojoba Oil: Jojoba oil is a powerful home remedy that has been in use for more than a hundred years.
 It has a powerful effect on hair growth when rubbed into the scalp and the hair, particularly at the spot where you’ve noticed the loss.